-- The Assassination of Richard Nixon (2004) movie review: Starring a first-rate Sean Penn as a mentally unbalanced “all-American loser,” Niels Mueller’s unnerving effort multitasks as sociopolitical commentary, psychological drama, and horror thriller.
+- The Assassination of Richard Nixon (2004) movie review: Starring a first-rate Sean Penn as an unbalanced “all-American loser,” Niels Mueller’s unnerving effort multitasks as sociopolitical commentary, psychological drama, and horror thriller.

 - Inspired by the real-life story of tire salesman Samuel Byck, The Assassination of Richard Nixon has several elements in common with Martin Scorsese’s 1976 classic Taxi Driver, starring Robert De Niro as the titular psychopath Travis Bickle.

 The Assassination of Richard Nixon movie review: Excellent Sean Penn as the All-American Misfit in everyday-life horror tale

 Technically a sociopolitical-psychological drama about those for whom the American Dream is nothing more than a pathological delusion, Niels Mueller’s The Assassination of Richard Nixon, co-written by Mueller and Kevin Kennedy, works just as well as a horror film: from the very start, we know that something ghastly is about to happen.

 As this fact-inspired story of a troubled all-American Everyman progresses toward its inexorable climax, the sense of dread increases until the violence, depicted in harrowing detail, explodes on screen.

 That’s the stuff that real-world nightmares are made of.

 Shot by Emmanuel Lubezki (Sleepy Hollow, Y Tu Mamá También) in gritty, washed-out colors that give it a documentary feel, The Assassination of Richard Nixon begins in Philadelphia in winter 1974, when the life of dimwitted, painfully honest, former tire-shop worker turned office supply salesman Sam Bicke (Sean Penn) starts to unravel.